Guides

 - Height greater than 5 metres

-- Trunk circumference greater than 50 cm, measured at 1.4 m above ground level
+- Trunk circumference greater than 0.5 metres, measured at 1.4 metres above ground level

-- Canopy diameter of 4 metres or more
+- Canopy diameter of at least 4 metres

 How to Check Your Property